 Create actors and critics using the networks and options previously created.

 Configure agent specific options.

-For details on the creating the DDPG agent, see the
+For details on how the DDPG agent is created, see the

 createDDPGAgent helper function.
 For information on configuring DDPG agent options, see

-For more information on creating a deep neural network value function representation, see Create Policy and Value Function Representations.
-For an example that creates neural networks for DDPG agents, see Train DDPG Agent to Control Double Integrator System.
+For more information on creating a deep neural network value function representation, see Create Policies and Value Functions (Reinforcement Learning Toolbox).
+For an example that creates neural networks for DDPG agents, see Compare DDPG Agent to LQR Controller (Reinforcement Learning Toolbox).

-A DDPG agent can overestimate the Q value.
-Since the agent uses the Q value to update its policy (actor), the resultant policy can be suboptimal and accumulating training errors can lead to divergent behavior.
+The critic of a DDPG agent can overestimate the Q value.
+Since the agent uses the Q value to update its policy (actor), the resultant policy can be suboptimal and can accumulate training errors that can lead to divergent behavior.
 The TD3 algorithm is an extension of DDPG with improvements that make it more robust by preventing overestimation of Q values .